Edit

 The following scenarios in Azure Firewall can result in the termination of long-running TCP sessions:

-Scale-in: When Azure Firewall scales in, it enters a drain mode for 90 seconds before recycling the instance.
-Any long-running connections still active after this period gets disconnected.
+• Scale-in: When Azure Firewall scales in, it enters a drain mode for 90 seconds before recycling the instance.
+The process disconnects any long-running connections that are still active after this period.

-Firewall maintenance: During maintenance updates, Azure Firewall allows short-lived sessions to complete.
-However, long-running sessions that persist beyond the drain period are terminated during the restart process.
+• Firewall maintenance: During maintenance updates, Azure Firewall allows short-lived sessions to complete.
+However, the restart process terminates long-running sessions that persist beyond the drain period.

-Autorecovery: If an Azure Firewall instance becomes unresponsive, it undergoes an automatic recovery process.
-This recovery can lead to the disconnection of long-running sessions.
+• Autorecovery: If an Azure Firewall instance becomes unresponsive, it undergoes an automatic recovery process.
+This recovery process can lead to the disconnection of long-running sessions.

-Idle timeout: Connections that remain inactive for a duration exceeding the TCP idle timeout gets closed by the Azure Firewall.
+• Idle timeout: Azure Firewall closes connections that remain inactive for a duration exceeding the TCP idle timeout.

 Idle timeout settings

-The TCP idle timeout specifies the duration a connection can stay inactive before the Azure Firewall terminates the connection.
-This setting helps optimize the Azure Firewall by closing inactive connections and maintaining overall network performance.
+The TCP idle timeout specifies how long a connection can stay inactive before Azure Firewall terminates the connection.
+This setting helps optimize Azure Firewall by closing inactive connections and maintaining overall network performance.

 The TCP idle timeout provides several benefits:

-- Efficient resource utilization: By terminating inactive connections, the Azure Firewall conserves memory and compute resources, ensuring optimal performance.
+• Efficient resource utilization: By terminating inactive connections, Azure Firewall conserves memory and compute resources, ensuring optimal performance.

 Timeout behavior